Virtuant/hadoop-admin-2019/docs/spark-zeppelin.md

 ## Spark SQL with Zeppelin

-In this two-part lab-based tutorial, we will first introduce you to Apache Spark SQL.
+In this two-part lab, we will first introduce you to Apache Spark SQL.
 Spark SQL is a higher-level Spark module that allows you to operate on DataFrames and Datasets, which we will cover in more detail later.
 At the end of the tutorial we will provide you a Zeppelin Notebook to import into Zeppelin Environment.

 In the second part of the lab, we will explore an airline dataset using high-level SQL API.
 We will visualize the dataset and write SQL queries to find insights on when and where we can expect highest delays in flight arrivals and departures.

-The lab is part of our Apache Zeppelin based lab series, providing an intuitive and developer friendly web-based environment for data ingestion, wrangling, munging, visualization and more.
-In this tutorial we will first review the concepts used, a Zeppelin Notebook containing the code used in the tutorial and further instructions is provided at the end of this tutorial.

 ### Concepts

-As mentioned earlier, this is a two-part lab.
 In the first part of the lab, we will cover Spark SQL’s Datasets and DataFrames, which are distributed collections of data conceptually equivalent to a table in a relational database or a dataframe in Python or R. Both provide rich optimizations and translate to an optimized lower-level Spark code.

 The main difference between the Datasets and DataFrames is that Datasets are strongly typed, requiring consistent value/variable type assignments.
 The Dataset is available in Scala and Java (strongly typed languages), while DataFrame additionally supports Python and R languages.

 If this is a bit confusing, don’t worry.
 Once you run through this lab you will find that both the Dataset and DataFrame APIs provide an intuitive way of interacting with the data.
 We will take you through several steps of exploring and selecting relevant data, and creating User Defined Functions (UDFs) to apply basic filters to columns of interest, e.g. to determine which flights were delayed.